GuidesPeptide Tracking

 The first thing you see when you open Protocol is your Today screen — a real-time view of everything happening in your protocol.
 Today's doses, what's coming up, what's been completed, your streak, and your Active Levels chart showing estimated blood concentration for every compound simultaneously.

 That Active Levels chart is something no other peptide app has.
-When you're running BPC-157 at a different frequency than TB-500, seeing both compounds' estimated concentration curves on the same timeline helps you understand how they interact over time — not just whether you took your dose today.
+When you're running BPC-157 at a different frequency than TB-500, seeing both compounds' estimated concentration curves on the same timeline helps you understand how they interact — not just whether you took your dose today.

 Your protocols are listed below — each with a status (Active, Completed, Paused), the number of items, and a tap to open the full detail.
 You can run multiple protocols simultaneously.
-A healing protocol and a cognitive enhancement protocol running in parallel, each with their own items, schedules, and goals.

 Adding compounds to your protocol